iliiliiliili/vnn-pytorch-jax/README.md

 ## Run
 Use `pytorch/run_example.sh` to train and evaluate a single model on MNIST and `jax/run_example.sh` to train and evaluate a single model's uncertainty quality.
 Each script should be launched from the corresponding folder.
+The corresponding reproducible capsule is available at [CodeOcean](https://codeocean.com/capsule/9585164/tree).

 ## Structure of VNNs